opendocsg/slw-judgments-backfill/2011_SGCA_65/report.md

 **_How appellate intervention in relation to inadequacy of reasons differs from appellate intervention in relation to a trial judge’s findings of fact_**

 26     An appellate court’s treatment of a case where the issue relates to an inadequacy of reasons is different from the approach the appellate court will apply when asked to assess findings of fact made by the trial court.
-In relation to overturning or modifying findings of fact, it trite that the appellate court will exercise restraint in recognition of the trial judge’s advantage in observing the evidence directly: see, for example, _ADF v Public Prosecutor and another appeal_ [2010] 1 SLR 874 at [16].
-Be that as it may, appellate intervention on this basis is still justified under certain circumstances, for example, when the inferences drawn by a trial court were not supported by the primary or objective evidence on record: see _Jagatheesan s/o Krishnasamy v Public Prosecutor_ [2006] 4 SLR(R) 45 at [34]–[43].
+In relation to overturning or modifying findings of fact, it trite that the appellate court will exercise restraint in recognition of the trial judge’s advantage in observing the evidence directly: see, for example, _ADF v Public Prosecutor and another appeal_ <span class="citation">[2010] 1 SLR 874</span> at [16].
+Be that as it may, appellate intervention on this basis is still justified under certain circumstances, for example, when the inferences drawn by a trial court were not supported by the primary or objective evidence on record: see _Jagatheesan s/o Krishnasamy v Public Prosecutor_ <span class="citation">[2006] 4 SLR(R) 45</span> at [34]–[43].
 An extreme scenario was posited in _Watt or Thomas v Thomas_ [1947] AC 484, where Lord Thankerton made his classic statement on when an appellate court may intervene notwithstanding the trial judge’s advantage (at 488):

  The appellate court ... because it unmistakeably so appears from the evidence, may be satisfied that he has not taken proper advantage of his having seen and heard the witnesses, and the matter will then become at large for the appellate court.